How to Prevent Dynamic Hooking of iOS Apps

 Appdome’s Prevent Hooking Frameworks feature detects and prevents common hooking methods and frameworks that attempt to intercept function/method calls, messages, or API calls and then modify their instructions or output.
 Appdome also detects any code injected into the app’s process memory and prevents it from running.

-Preventing Hooking and Hooking Frameworks on iOS apps by Using Appdome
+Prevent Hooking and Hooking Frameworks on iOS apps using Appdome

 On Appdome, follow these simple steps to create self-defending iOS Apps that Prevent Hooking and Hooking Frameworks without an SDK or gateway: